 Overall living conditions

 In previous years, the detention centres were frequently overcrowded due to the increase of the number of asylum applications and to the delayed release for registration of detained asylum seekers.
-In 2019, the capacity of pre-removal detention centres was not exceeded, while the overall number of persons in detention gradually reduced from 204 persons at the end of January 2019, to 119 at the end of the year.
+In 2022, pre-removal detention centres were once more close to maximum capacity, while the overall number of persons in detention gradually increase from 119 persons at the end of 2019, to 337 at the end of 2020 and 728 at the end of 2021 and 704 at the end of 2022 out of 16,767 detainees in total placed in both national detention centres throughout the year.

-Overall conditions with respect to means to maintain personal hygiene as well as general level of cleanliness nevertheless remain unsatisfactory.
-Shower and toilets available are not sufficient to meet the needs of the detention population, especially when premises are overcrowded.
+Overall conditions with respect to means to maintain personal hygiene as well as general level of cleanliness remain unsatisfactory.
+In 2017, it was reported that the number of showers and toilets available was not sufficient to meet the needs of the detained population, especially when premises are overcrowded.
 Detainees are allowed to clean the premises themselves.
 However, they are not provided with means or detergents therefore they have to buy them at their own cost.
 Clothing is provided only if supplied by NGOs.
 Bed linen is not washed on a regular basis, but usually once a month.

 Access to open-air spaces is provided twice a day for a period of one hour each, the spaces in all detention centres are of adequate size.
 Children in detention centres are using the common outdoor recreational facilities, but not many possibilities for physical exercise exist except the usual ball sports.
 Reading and leisure materials are provided if only supplied by donations.
 Computer / internet access is not available in any of the detention centres.